School of Nursing at Sharon

 A. Both the institution's state and accreditor require the calculation of job placement for this program.

-Accreditor rate: The placement rate for students who completed the program is 100%.
+Accreditor rate: The placement rate for students who completed the program is near 100%.